-Other operators in south east Wales in 1968
+Other Operators in South East Wales in 1968

-Like most parts of Britain in the 1960's, south east Wales was served by a variety of bus and coach operators.
+Like most parts of Britain in the 1960's, south east Wales was served by a variety of bus & coach operators.
+There were nine municipal operators, various independent companies & the state-owned RED & WHITE fleet.

-Below are details of the main bus and coach operators that served south east Wales communities in 1968.
+Below are details the main bus & coach operators that served south east Wales communities in 1968.
+The images are of restored vehicles from fleets that were in service in 1968.

-They hold an excellent rally and running day in early June each year at Barry Island & their depot on Broad Street, Barry.
+The largest collection of classic buses & coaches from the fleets listed are with the Cardiff Transport Preservation Group (Barry).
+They hold an excellent rally & running day in early June each year at Barry Island & their depot on Broad Street, Barry.

-• Aberdare Urban District Council.
+Aberdare Urban District Council.

 Ownership: Aberdare Urban District Council.